pcafrica/advanced_programming_2023-2024/lectures/03/03-c++_classes.md

 A destructor is another special member function that is used to clean up resources held by an object before it goes out of scope or is explicitly deleted.
 Destructors have the same name as the class but preceded by a tilde (`~`).
 They are called automatically when an object's lifetime ends.

+## Rule of three

+If a class defines (or deletes) one of the three special member functions:
+  - destructor
+  - copy constructor
+  - copy assignment operator

+then it should probably provide all three of them.

 ---

 # Destructor (2/2)